Extended ProducerResponsibility (pEPR)

 It is planned that these fees will help to deliver funding to support additional collections and upgrading of infrastructure to allow recycling of currently unrecyclable materials, or to incentivise greater uptake of reuse and refill business models and systems.

-Illustrative base fees are due to be published soon and will be updated once the first batch of packaging data has been submitted.
+Illustrative base fees have been published and will be updated as more packaging data is reported.